sjara/jaratest/maxh/README.md

 # Figures
 - `figure_oddball_response_summary.py`: generates a figure showing the change in oddball enhancement effect between each injection type for each session type.
+    - Parameters to change figure results:
+        - `database_type`: Changes which database is loaded.
+        - `cell_selection_type`: Changes the criteria for selecting cells to use.
+        - `firingThreshold`: The minimum threshold of firing rate for selecting cells.

 # Extras
 - `make_acid_oddball_cell_reports.py`: generates figures for each cell that has raster and psth plots for each session type and injection.